Credentialed Transactions Developer Guide

 Using Stored Customer Credentials During a CIT

-After customers store their credentials on file, they can recall these credentials to use with subsequent transactions.
+After customers store their credentials on file, you can retrieve these credentials to use with subsequent transactions when the customer is present.

 Endpoint